fulcanelly/bitRank/README.md

 ```

 In the future I want to extend this project and add new futures.
-If you are intersting you can support me and join our [chat]( https://t.me/fulcanellydev) in telegram.
+If you are intersted you can support me and join our [chat]( https://t.me/fulcanellydev) in telegram.

 PS: sorry for mistakes.